ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/auth-workflow.md

 $ npm run lint
 ```

-I have three errors.
+I have several errors.
 You may have more or fewer, depending on how you have followed along in the labs.
 Fix any linting issues that you have now.
 If you have any questions about how to fix anything, let's discuss them.

 ## Conclusion